Adopting a New Best Friend

 It is extremely important to know that we cannot hold an animal at the shelter.
 Doing so may decrease that animal’s chance of finding a permanent home.
 Only in special cases we will consider this.

+All animals are spay/neutered, current on vaccines and microchipped prior to adoption.
 We have created our adoption policies to protect you and our shelter animals so that we can assure, to the best of our ability, a happy-ever-after outcome.
-Thank you, for choosing to adopt!
+Thank you for choosing to adopt!